incentivebeats/pso_pc-linux/resources/pso_pc-patcher/README.md

 # pso_pc-patcher
 This patcher assumes you are using binaries used on other servers and distributed online, which I believe is a later SEGA version from 2002.
 If you are using original binaries from the 2001 ISO files after a clean install, these patches will not likely work.

+Refer to (Patches)[https://github.com/incentivebeats/pso_pc/tree/main/resources/pso_pc-patcher/patches] for an explanation of each patch and how to run the commands.

 ## Usage